cboujoukos/CostFree/NOTES.md

 CONTEXT: HOME PAGE CSS
--- New activity button shifts outside of container in smaller viewports -- LETS ADD A FOOTER
+XXXX-- New activity button shifts outside of container in smaller viewports -- LETS ADD A FOOTER
 -- Bootstrap col's are not defaulting to equal height..
 WHY?!

 CONTEXT: ACTIVITY SHOW PAGE
 XXXX-- New review button shifts outside of container in smaller viewports

+ACTIVITY AVG_RATING